 Peak Night Pattern

 All hotels use pattern selling by market segment to maximize occupancy and revenues.
 Determine if your peak night pattern is in sync with the hotel’s expectations.
-Sometimes shifting your pattern by a night or two can enhance your RFP value and save 10 to 15 percent on group rates.
+Sometimes shifting your pattern by a night or two can save 10 to 15 percent on rates.

 This metric is critical to a hotel’s success, especially in a seller’s market.
 Hoteliers assign a portion of total sleeping room inventory to transient business and the remaining inventory to meetings.
 Meeting space is used to sell group room inventory, and unless you have a buyout, the hotel will want to give you premium space based on your group sleeping room commitment.

-While the hotel group sales focus is on sleeping rooms and F&B revenues, other ancillary revenues—such as audiovisual, production, technology, business center, golf, spa and more—are important, so track historical and projected revenues for these items.
+While the hotel’s focus is on sleeping rooms and F&B revenues, other ancillary revenues—such as audiovisual, production, technology, business center and more—are important, so track historical and projected revenues for these items.
 These revenues can be combined with your projected sleeping rooms and F&B contributions to strengthen and leverage your negotiations.

-Regardless of shifts in the marketplace, when planners think like a hotel revenue manager and have a strategic negotiations plan, they can add more value to their meeting and bottom line.
+Regardless of shifts in the marketplace, when you have a strategic negotiations plan, you can add more value to your meeting and bottom line.

-Cheryl Payne, CMP, is director of accounts and global meeting management services at Meeting Sites Resource, a global strategic meetings management solutions organization.
-She also speaks on SMM at industry events, including Collaborate Marketplace.
+Cheryl Payne, CMP, is director of accounts and global meeting management services at Meeting Sites Resource.
+Contact her at firstname.lastname@example.org.